-- 6. The radiant Indra subjected to Kutsa, his charioteer, (the Asuras,) Sushña, Aśusha, and Kuyava; and, for the sake of Divodása, demolished the ninety and nine cities of S'ambara. - 7.
-Through desire of food, Indra, we, contributing to thy vigour, spontaneously address to thee (our) praise: secure of thee, may we rely upon thy friendship: hurl thy thunderbolt against the godless Piyu. - 8.
-Thus, hero, have the Gritsamadas fabricated praises to thee, as they who are desirous of travelling (construct) roads:^d may those who worship thee, adorable Indra, obtain food, strength, habitations, and felicity. - 9.
-That opulent donation which proceeds, INDRA, from thee, assuredly bestows upon him who praises thee, the boon (that he desires): grant it to us thy adorers: do not thou, who art the object of adoration, disregard our prayers: so that, blessed with b Aśyáma tat sáptam: sápta, derived from sapta, seven, is considered a synonyme of sápta padínam, or sakhyam, friendship.
+6. The radiant INDRA subjected to KUTSA, his charioteer, (the Asuras), Shushna, Ashusha, and KUYAVA; and, for the sake of Divodasa, demolished the ninety and nine cities of Shambara.

+7. Through desire of food, INDRA, we, contributing to thy vigour, spontaneously address to thee (our) praise : secure of thee, may we rely upon thy friendship: hurl thy thunderbolt against the godless PIYU.
+8. Thus, hero, have the Gritsamadas fabricated praises to thee, as they who are desirous of travelling (construct) roads: may those who worship thee, adorable INDRA, obtain food, strength, habitations, and felicity.

+9. That opulent donation which proceeds, INDRA, from thee, assuredly bestows upon him who praises thee, the boon (that he desires): grant it to us thy adorers: do not thou, who art the object of adoration, disregard our prayers: so that, blessed with worthy descendants, we may glorify thee in this sacrifice.